Lewenhart518/meow-colorscripts/README.md

 - meow-colorscripts-setup # Starts the setup process
 - meow-colorscripts-names # Displays the list of available art names
 - meow-colorscripts-show [style] [size/type] [name] # Displays specific art based on parameters

+## How use the commands
+1. **meow-colorscripts**
+   - Simply run `meow-colorscripts` to display a random cat design according to your current configuration.
+2. **meow-colorscripts-update**
+   - Pulls the latest updates from the repository and refreshes the installed scripts.
+Use this command regularly to enjoy the latest art and improvements.

+3. **meow-colorscripts-setup**
+   - Launches an interactive menu that guides you through configuring your terminal art preferences.
+You'll be prompted to select a style (normal, nocolor, theme-based, or ASCII), choose the size or ASCII type, decide on extra features, and set up auto-run.

+4. **meow-colorscripts-names**  (It only works if you chose it in the setup.)
+   - Displays a comprehensive list of the available cat designs.
+Use this command to see what art designs are available and choose one for display.

+5. **meow-colorscripts-show [style] [size/type] [name]**  (It only works if you chose it in the setup.)
+   - Use this command to display a specific cat design.
+For example:

+     meow-colorscripts-show normal normal raspi

+     This command searches for the file at `~/.config/meow-colorscripts/colorscripts/normal/normal/raspi.txt`.
+     If the file is missing, an error message will prompt you to check the available names using `meow-colorscripts-names` or visit the repository at [GitHub](https://github.com/Lewenhart518/meow-colorscripts).

 ## View Available Cats
 To view all available cat designs, run: